jyao1/openspdm/Doc/Test.md

    Use [KLEE](http://klee.github.io/tutorials) to [generate ktest](https://klee.github.io/tutorials/testing-coreutils/):
    `klee --only-output-states-covering-new <test_app>`

    Transfer .ktest to seed file, which can be used for AFL-fuzzer.
-(TBD)
+   `python UnitFuzzing/Tools/TransferKtestToSeed.py <Arguments>`

+   Arguments:
+   <KtestFile>                          the path of .ktest file.
+   <KtestFile1> <KtestFile2> ...        the paths of .ktest files.
+   <KtestFolder>                        the path of folder contains .ktest file.
+   <KtestFolder1> <KtestFolder2> ...    the paths of folders contain .ktest file.

 ### Run Model Checker